code-warrior/examples--principles-of-databases--cs-365--uhart/mysql/installing-mysql.md

 13. click *OK* all the way out.
 14. Now your all command line interfaces can “see” MySQL.
 15. Finally, let’s launch MySQL using our new root password: `mysql -u root -p`
-16. Type `status` to see which important MySQL-related info, such as the user who is logged in, the host on which they’re connected, and the character sets being used.
+16. Type `status` to see important, MySQL-related info, such as the user who is logged in, the host on which they’re connected, and the character sets being used.

 ---